 In addition to practical sightseeing advantages, another good reason to spend the night here is to play your role as a responsible tourist.
 Spending money on the island by eating, dining, and shopping here means you are supporting the destination, the local businesses, and the local people who live and work here.
 Tourist money can be used to invest in the island’s limited infrastructure (e.g., roads, parking areas, toilet facilities, phone lines) and protect this beautiful but fragile environment.

 We highly discourage anyone from trying to visit the Isle of Skye as a day trip from Edinburgh or Glasgow.
-It is a 5.5 to 6 hour drive each way, so people who do this end up spending about 12 hours driving and have time to see very little of Skye.
+It is a 4.5 to 5.5 hour drive each way (just to reach Skye Bridge), so people who do this end up spending 9 to 10 hours driving and have time to see very little of Skye.
 A day trip from Inverness is much more feasible (about 2.5 hours each way to reach the Skye Bridge), but you still are going to have to spend 5 hours just driving there and back.

 If you do need to stay off the island or can’t find an affordable place to stay on the Isle of Skye, we’d recommend checking out nearby accommodation in Kyle of Lochalsh (closest town to bridge), Mallaig (closest town to ferry terminal if getting ferry to Armadale) or Plockton (cute village less than 10 miles from Skye Bridge).
 Just know that if you stay off the island it takes almost an hour to get from the Skye Bridge to Portree.
 It really saves you time if you can stay on the island.